 Luau is the scripting language that powers user-generated experiences on the Roblox platform.
 It is a statically-typed language with type inference based on the dynamically-typed Lua language.
-These types are used for providing autocomplete suggestions in Roblox Studio, the IDE for authoring Roblox experiences.
+These types are used for providing editor assistance in Roblox Studio, the IDE for authoring Roblox experiences.
+Due to Roblox's uniquely heterogeneous developer community, Luau must operate in a somewhat different fashion than a traditional statically-typed language.
 In this paper, we describe some of the goals of the Luau type system, focusing on where the goals differ from those of other type systems.